Professor

 Frie, R. (in press). 社会的精神分析に向けて [Towards a Social Psychoanalysis].
 In 公開講座抄録 社 会 的 精 神 分 析に向けて. 京 都 大学 大 学 院 教 育 学 研 究 科 附 属 臨 床 教 育 実 践 研 究 セ ンター紀要, 27.
 [The Annual Bulletin of Praxis and Research Center for Clinical Psychology and Education, Vol. 27.]
 Kyoto, Japan: Kyoto University Praxis and Research Center for Clinical Psychology and Education.

-Frie, R. (in press).
-Trauma and Silence: The Elaine Race Massacre.
-In D. Goodman (Ed.), Psychology and the Traumatized Other.
+Frie, R. (2024).
+Open Wounds of Racial Terror: The Elaine Race Massacre.
+In D. Goodman & M. C. Manalili (Ed.), Meaningless Suffering: Tragic Marginalisation and Ethical Responsibility (pp. 29-45).
 New York: Routledge

 Frie, R. (2022).
 Bridging Philosophy and Psychoanalysis: A Hermeneutic Pathway Between the Disciplines.
 In A. Govrin and T. Caspi (Eds.), Routledge Handbook of Psychoanalysis and Philosophy, (pp. 77 – 90).
 London: Routledge.